Ariana Rockefeller

 Ariana Rockefeller (born May 26, 1982) is an American heiress, model and amateur equestrian.
-She is a granddaughter of banker David Rockefeller, a great-granddaughter of financier John D. Rockefeller Jr., and a great-great-granddaughter of John D. Rockefeller, founder of Standard Oil.
+A member of the Rockefeller family, she is granddaughter of banker David Rockefeller.
+Rockefeller founded her own fashion line in 2011.
+In January 2021, she reported that she had closed the business "a couple of years ago".
+As a competitive show jumper, she has competed in events including the Hampton Classic.
+She has publicly opposed other members of her family regarding fossil fuel divestment, defending ExxonMobil.

 Early life and education

 Ariana Rockefeller was born to David Rockefeller Jr. and Diana Newell Rockefeller.
 Her hometown is Cambridge, Massachusetts, but she was raised in New York and Maine.

-Her father served as the chair and remains a trustee of the Rockefeller Foundation.
-Her sister, Camilla Rockefeller, a fellow Columbia University graduate, is the chairwoman of David Rockefeller Fund.
-She is a niece of ecologist Abby Rockefeller, economist Neva Goodwin, philanthropists and businesswomen Peggy Dulany and Eileen Rockefeller Growald, and family physician Richard Rockefeller.

 Her paternal grandfather, David Rockefeller, was a billionaire businessman and the former chairman of Chase Bank from 1969 to 1981 as well as chairman of the Council on Foreign Relations from 1970 to 1985.
-He was the youngest son of John D. Rockefeller Jr. and grandson of Standard Oil founder John D. Rockefeller.

 She attended the Ethel Walker School, an all-girls boarding school in Connecticut.
 She graduated from Columbia University with a B.A. in Political Science in 2009.
 As a college student, she interned at the United Nations.

 Career

 Fashion and lifestyle business

 Rockefeller launched her own fashion line in 2011.
 In 2014, she opened a pop-up shop in the SoHo neighborhood of Manhattan.
-She added a line of handbags in 2015 after hiring handbag designer Bassam Ali.
+She added a line of handbags in 2016 after hiring handbag designer Bassam Ali.
 In January 2021, she reported that she closed her fashion business "a couple of years ago".